Monitoring Mesos, Marathon, and DC/OS with Sysdig

-As we announced as part of our partnership today, Sysdig and Sysdig Monitor now provide full metrics and metadata support for Apache Mesos, Mesosphere Marathon framework, and the Mesosphere Data Center Operating System.
+Sysdig Monitor provides full metrics and metadata support for Apache Mesos, Mesosphere Marathon framework, and DC/OS.
 That means you can see deep into the applications running in your Mesos-based environment, and also use framework metadata to shift from monitoring physical resources (like hosts and containers) to monitoring logical resources (like apps and services).

 Let’s take a look into these platforms and also apply Sysdig’s integration to do some troubleshooting.

 Mesos is a platform for fine-grained resource sharing.
 It is a distributed systems kernel, built on the same principles as the Linux kernel, but at a higher level of abstraction – it abstracts CPU, memory, storage, and other compute resources away from physical or virtual machines, enabling fault-tolerant and elastic distributed systems to be built easily and run effectively.
 The Mesos kernel runs on every cluster machine and provides a programming interface for resource management and scheduling across cloud environment.
 Mesos enables a fine-grained sharing across diverse cluster computing frameworks, by giving frameworks a common interface for accessing cluster resources.

 Mesos runs on physical or virtual machines which can act as master (orchestrating entity, one at a time) or slave (worker, many at a time).
 A node can act as both master and slave, but typically the roles are divided and one node will have one role.
 The main Mesos entities are frameworks and tasks – Mesos is extended by custom “plugins” called frameworks; tasks are natively isolated (Docker or Mesos containers) units of execution belonging to frameworks (orphaned tasks can happen, but that is beyond the scope of this article).